-As the DCC you will play a key role in providing leadership to the Service Executive Team and will lead a policing portfolio whilst also driving and supporting other organisational wide projects including transformation and modernisation programmes already underway.
+As an ACC you will be part of the Service Executive Team and will lead a policing portfolio whilst also driving and supporting other organisational wide projects including transformation and modernisation programmes already underway.

 Crucial to the success of the service will be securing sufficient funding and implementing an operating model to maximise the impact of available policing resources.
 Opportunities to continue to build trust and confidence within the service and the wider community will need to be capitalised upon.
 The demands on policing are changing and the delivery model must adapt, but policing with the community remains as important today as it was over 20 years ago when the service was first established.